analyticalrohit/ai-blog-generator/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have a new technique or improvement to suggest:
+If you have an addition or improvement to suggest:

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/AmazingFeature`